didymo/manage_event/README.md

 # manage_event

-Asset_manage is part of the service clubs package.
+manage_event is part of the service clubs package.
 The project base can be found at https://github.com/didymo/service_clubs_package.

 The manage_event module handles the creation, editing, and deletion